sshalem/Spring-Boot/06-Caching/README.md

 [Steps for caching](#-):
 1. add MAVEN dependency above
 2. enable cache for the application
-3. Since we use EhCache3 , I will confi it using a Configuration Class (In EhCache2 , we need to create ehcache.xml)
+3. Since we use EhCache3 , I will config it using a Configuration Class (In EhCache2 , we need to create ehcache.xml)
+	a.
+I will configure Ehcache programmatically,
 4. make methods in Service Layer cachable
 5. Test Caching